 Cigar Life Guy: You also run the ASH cigar lounge.
 What sets it apart from other lounges?

-Steve Bartell: I think there are a couple of things that set us apart.
+Steve Bartell: A couple of things set us apart.
 One is service.
-We provide incredible service -whether it’s at the bar or in the humidor- for pairing cigars with people’s palates and then putting them on the right drink or matching the cigar to the drink.
-We also serve my coffee.
-We have a full-service coffee bar in the lounge.
-We pair a lot of coffees as well.
+We provide incredible service — whether at the bar or in the humidor — for pairing cigars with people’s palates and with the right drink.
+Additionally, we also serve my coffee.
+In fact, we have a full-service coffee bar in the lounge, and we pair a lot of coffees.

 Cigar Life Guy: Anything else you’d like the cigar world to know?